fdupoux/fsarchiver/website/content/compression/_index.md

 zstd provide better combinations of ratio/speed for high compression levels.

 ## Memory requirement
-You must be aware that high lzma compression levels require a lot of memory especially at compression time.
+You must be aware that high xz and zstd compression levels require a lot of memory especially at compression time.
 These compression levels are recommended on recent computers having multiple cpu cores and large amounts of memory.
 If the compression fails because lack of memory, the uncompressed version of the data